tomaskrehlik/frequencyConnectedness/README.md

 sapply(0:(nrow(data)-window), function(i) spilloverDY12(vec2var(ca.jo(data[1:window + i, ], K=2, ecdet = "trend"), r = 1), n.ahead = 200, table = F))
 ````
 ### Rolling window estimation of element of connectedness table
 Sometimes it is interesting to look at the development of the elements of the connectedness table itself.
 The function `spilloverRollingBK12` (or implementation of rolling estimation of other connectedness schemes) contains a parameter switch named `table` which is by default `FALSE`.
 If turned true, the rolling estimation returns a list which entry is the same as the value of `spilloverBK12` with the same parameter on the corresponding window of the data.
-For example, if we wanted to look at element 2,1 of the connectedness in the standard case
+For example, if we wanted to look at element 2,1 of the connectedness (shock FROM variable 1 (column 1) induces variance share TO variable 2 (row 2)) in the standard case

 ````{r}
 connectedness <- spilloverRollingDY12(exampleSim, p = 2, type = "const", window = 200, n.ahead = 100, no.corr = F, table = TRUE)